CS-4110-Bare-Minimum/Project-2/README.md

 1. With JFlex installed and added to PATH, you need to open the command prompt/terminal window.
 2. Change to the directory of the files using the cd command - cd target-path-here
 3. Run JFlex by issuing the jflex command on the .jflex file - jflex project1.jflex
-4. If done corectly, JFlex will output a .java file called Toy.java
+4. If done corectly, JFlex will output a .java file called Yylex.java
-5. You will then need to issue the javac command on the newly outputted .java file - javac Toy.java
-6. To see the output of input1, type java Toy input1.txt
-7. To see the output of input2, type java Toy input2.txt